March Madness: Davis perfect on six 3s as North Carolina routs San Diego State 95-68 in First Four

-DAYTON, Ohio (AP) — RJ Davis and his North Carolina teammates sure looked as though they belonged in the NCAA Tournament on Tuesday night.
+DAYTON, Ohio (AP) — RJ Davis and his North Carolina teammates certainly looked as though they belonged in the NCAA Tournament on Tuesday night.

 Davis scored 26 points and shot 6 of 6 from 3-point range to help the Tar Heels silence some skeptics with a dominant 95-68 victory over San Diego State in their First Four matchup.